ryangadams/cleaner/README.md

-# Node Modules Cleaner
+# Node Modules and Venv Cleaner

-Cleans up node_modules directories to reduce used disk space
+Cleans up node_modules and virtual environment directories to reduce used disk space

 Usage: